sarahtrevers/sarahtrevers.github.io/pages/0-about.md

 tagline: Sarah is an experienced performer and tutor in a wide range of genres and styles
 permalink: /about/
 ---
-I have been a singer from an extremely early age and sang extensively in my early years in choirs both at school and outside of School.
-I studied with Jane McDouall in my teenage years and obtained my Grade 8 prior to starting University.
-Whilst studying Geography at the University of Birmingham I took advantage of the links with the Birmingham Conservatoir where I studied voice with Andrea Calledine.
-Whilst in Birmingham I sang with the Birmingham University Singers and toured to Poznan for the International Choir Festival and also to Prague.
-Whilst completing my Masters at Nottingham University I sang with Viva Voce and toured to Dublin.
-I recently studied with Jane McDouall and obtained my singing performance diploma with the ABRSM.
-I am a member of the East of England Singers and regularly perform solos with the choir.
+Sarah has been a singer since a very early age, and sang extensively in choirs both inside and outside of school.
+During her teenage years she studied with Jane McDouall and obtained Grade 8 certification prior to starting University.

+Whilst studying Geography at the University of Birmingham, Sarah took advantage of the links with the Birmingham Conservatoire, where she studied Voice with Andrea Calladine.
+She also sang with the Birmingham University Singers and toured to Poznan for the International Choir Festival, as well as to Prague.

+Following Graduation, Sarah continued her studies by reading for a Masters at the University of Nottingham where she sang as a Soprano with Viva Voce and toured to Dublin as well as numerous performances in Nottinghamshire.

+In recent years, Sarah has continued studying with Jane McDouall, and in 2016 obtained her ABRSM Diploma in Music Performance.
+She sings with the East of England Singers as a Soprano in concerts throughout Nottinghamshire and the East Midlands, regularly performing solos with the choir.
+In addition to singing, Sarah is a member of the Nottingham Symphony Orchestra, playing the Violin.